Nissan Cedric: Ninth generation (Y33; 1995)

-Tenth generation Y34
+Tenth generation (Y34; 1999)

+Most of the information in this article was translated from the Nissan Cedric article on Japanese Wikipedia at :ja:日産・セドリック.

 The Y34 entered production in June 1999 and lasted through to October 2004.

-The line-up consisted of the 250 L and LV (naturally aspirated 2.5-litre V-6), 300LV (naturally aspirated 3-litre V-6) and 300LX/300VIP (3-litre turbo V-6), all with rear-wheel drive; additionally there was the 250 L/LV Four featuring all-wheel drive and a turbocharged version of Nissan's 2.5-litre inline six also seen in the Skyline.
+The line-up consisted of the 250 L and LV (naturally aspirated 2.5-litre V6), 300LV (naturally aspirated 3-litre V6) and 300LX/300VIP (3-litre turbo V6), all with rear-wheel drive; additionally there was the 250 L/LV Four featuring all-wheel drive and a turbocharged version of Nissan's 2.5-litre inline six also seen in the Skyline.
+Prices (in 1999) ranged from ¥3,110,000 for a base 250 L to ¥4,940,000 for the ultra-luxurious 300VIP.

-For model year 2000, it won the Automotive Researchers' and Journalists' Conference award in Japan in two categories; Car of the Year and Technology of the Year for the Nissan Extroid CVT transmission.
+For model year 2000, it won the Automotive Researchers' and Journalists' Conference award in Japan in two categories: "Car of the Year" and "Technology of the Year" (for the Nissan Extroid CVT transmission).

-Direct injection is added to all V6 engines for improved performance and reduced emissions, signified by the "DD" designation in the engine model number.
+Direct injection was added to all V6 engines for improved performance and reduced emissions, signified by the "DD" designation in the engine model number.
 AWD is only available on vehicles equipped with the RB25DET engine.
 A CVT (a rare case for an RWD-based vehicle) was available on the 300 VIP-Z and 300 LX-ZS trim levels.
 Top level Cedrics are comparable to the parallel line Nissan Cima, which occupies a market slot just beneath the Nissan President.
 Autech released a special 40th anniversary version of the Cedric, with the VQ30DET engine.
 Satellite guided navigation is added to this generation.